Analysis | How long can Republicans keep helping Trump delegitimize the election?

 The Post’s Robert Costa, Paul Kane and Erica Werner report that Senate Republicans are afraid that if they cross Trump and admit he lost, it could demoralize and de-motivate Republican voters in Georgia to turn out in great numbers and help them win these races.
 (And Republicans have the edge in these races, since Georgia Republicans got more votes than Democrats in the November elections.)

 Deny a presidential election to try to win two Senate seats.
 It’s a remarkably cynical and arguably dangerous consideration that some Republican leaders appear to be making right now.
-That explains why there are some cracks in the party on how much longer to keep doing this.
+That explains why there are cracks in the party on how much longer to keep doing this.

-Note: This post has been updated with the latest senators to support intelligence briefings for Biden.